 Only medication listed can be dispensed.
 If the medication you are requesting is not on your repeat slip, then the dispensers will not be able to issue it until you have been seen or have contacted your doctor.

 Normally no medication will be dispensed after the printed review date.
 Our normal issue is 28 days supply.
-We cannot accept repeat requests over the telephone: please post, hand in, e-mail or fax your slip.
+We cannot accept repeat requests over the telephone, via email or fax: please use patient online access, post or hand in your slip.
 This avoids mistakes.
 Please give at least 3 working days’ notice and plan ahead for holidays.